-The Fine Point Group ("FPG") is pleased to submit this proposal to provide professional consulting services to the Florida Legislature (the "Legislature") in connection with the preparation of a study that will analyze the nationwide statistical relationships between gaming and economic variables for communities in order to understand the impacts of possible changes to existing gaming laws in the State of Florida.
-This proposal details our understanding of your needs, the scope of services we will provide, our qualifications to provide such services, and the fee to complete the assignment (Part II Price Reply has been provided under separate cover).
+The Fine Point Group ("FPG") is pleased to submit this proposal to provide professional consulting services to the Florida Legislature (the "Legislature") in connection with the preparation of a study that will quantify the economic, fiscal, and social impacts of possible changes to existing gaming laws in the State of Florida.
+This proposal details our understanding of your needs, the scope of services we will provide, our qualifications to provide such services, and the fee to complete the assignment (Part I Price Reply has been provided under separate cover).